zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 CRSincy.

 [APZ 93.5] (#apz93 .5) {#apz93 .5 .ref .apz} "Have a Spirit or on him
-Unnoticed.”
+Unnoticed."
 It is not.
 No Spirit is
 Elevated view It is not.
 There is no redeeming of the soul.
 Spirit Goes Not There is no redemption for one to take or he has no redemption.
 To someone There is no redemption or not, he has no take.
 Exceeding two take, redemption